Side-by-side comparison of coconut sugar and white sugar in bowls, highlighting colour and texture differences.

 How white sugar is made

-Why people compare coconut sugar and white sugar
+How coconut sugar differs from white sugar

 How they behave in cooking and baking

-What public health guidance says about sugar
+What public health guidance says

 Back to blog